-On a personal note, I have been with my wonderful wife for 24 years.
+On a personal note, I have been with my wonderful wife for 25 years.
 We were married on the beach in Maryland in June 2013 on our 19th anniversary, at sunrise just a few days after the repeal of the Defense of Marriage Act.
 She retired from the US Army in 2009 as an LTC after 23 years of distinguished service.
 We have 4 dogs and 3 cats (all rescues) who rule our lives.
 When we aren’t working or spending time with our loving animals, you can find us traveling as much as time and money allow and/or enjoying time with family and friends.
 Recent trips have included travel to Costa Rica and Honduras.
-We will travel to Iceland and Sweden in the summer of 2019 to celebrate our 25th anniversary and hope to also visit the Galapagos Islands and Peru in the next year or two.
+We traveled to Iceland and Sweden in the summer of 2019 to celebrate our 25th anniversary and hope to also visit the Galapagos Islands and Peru in the next year or two.

 In May 2016, I experienced a life-altering but not life-threatening health issue when I lost a significant amount of hearing in my right ear and was subsequently diagnosed with Sudden Hearing Loss (SHL).
 See the pages on hearing loss more information.
 SHL is considered a medical emergency and anyone who experiences it should see a doctor immediately and request to be started on steroids until they can see an ENT.
 Regrettably, most PCPs are not trained to identify it and early intervention is critical to restoring hearing when doing so is possible.
 Please share anything you see about it and help me pass the word about this challenging issue.
 At 53, I now wear a hearing aid in my right ear and despite many challenges, I am grateful I have the resources to afford the hearing aid and good medical care as well as friends and family who have supported me through the unexpected wilderness of my hearing loss.